Featured Image

 Greg King, CFA

-Mr. Greg King is Senior Director, Wealth Management and Digital Solutions Strategy and Product Development at FactSet.
-In this role, he focuses on the allocation of resources for all areas of the Wealth Management business; from market research and product development to implementation of a parallel sales and marketing plan.
-Mr. King moved to London from the U.S. in 1999.
-Prior to leading FactSet’s Wealth Management Strategy, he spent eight years as Director of Workstation Solutions for the EMEA and APAC regions, and before that, was Vice President, Institutional Sales in FactSet's UK Investment Management region.
-Mr. King earned a degree in Economics from Boston College and is a CFA charterholder.
+Mr. Greg King is Senior Director and Head of Wealth Management at FactSet.
+In this role, he is responsible for the success of FactSet’s overall Wealth Management business; from strategy and product creation to go-to-market delivery of services through the sales and marketing plans.
+Greg moved to London from the U.S. in 1999.
+For the two years before leading FactSet’s Wealth Management business unit, he was responsible for guiding the unit’s strategy.
+Before that, he spent eight years as Director of Workstation Solutions for the EMEA and APAC regions, and five years as Vice President of Institutional Sales in FactSet's UK Investment Management region.
+Greg earned a degree in Economics from Boston College and is a CFA charterholder.

 Comments